Effective Date: April 7, 2023

 Antidote’s assets, whether as a going concern or as part of bankruptcy, liquidation or similar proceeding, in which personally identifiable information held by Antidote about our Site and customers is among the assets transferred.

 Antidote stores and processes your personally identifiable information in servers in the European Union (EU).
 At times Antidote may be required to transfer personally identifiable information in countries other than the country where the information was provided.
 In these cases, we maintain compliance with applicable data protection and privacy laws and legal frameworks.
 We protect personally identifiable information entrusted to us no matter what country it is stored in or transferred to and have appropriate safeguards and procedures in place to help ensure the security of your personally identifiable information.

 Antidote retains your personally identifiable information for as long as it is necessary to provide services to you, or, until you exercise your Right to Object or withdraw your consent. (opt out) - see Your Privacy below.

 Our privacy practices are periodically reviewed by our auditors to verify compliance with this Privacy Statement.

-This Privacy Statement becomes effective on May 25, 2018.
 Antidote may update this Statement from time to time.
 We encourage you to review our Privacy Statement periodically.